-KODACHROME 25, 64, and 200 Professional Films are color reversal films designed for processing in Process K-14 chemicals.
+KODACHROME 25, 64, and 200 Films are color slide films designed for processing in Process K-14 chemicals.
 These films are intended for exposure with daylight or electronic flash.
-You can also expose them with tungsten illumination (3200 K) or photolamps (3400 K) using filters.
+You can also expose them with tungsten illumination (3200 K) using filters.

-KODACHROME 25 and 64 Professional Films feature extremely fine grain and extremely high sharpness.
-They are excellent choices for a wide variety of professional applications.
-KODACHROME 200 Professional Film features fine grain and extremely high sharpness.
+KODACHROME 25 and 64 Films feature extremely fine grain and extremely high sharpness.
+They are excellent choices for a wide variety of applications.
+KODACHROME 200 Film features fine grain and extremely high sharpness.
 With its faster speed, the film is ideal for low-light situations and photo shoots requiring increased depth of field.